drakkan/sftpgo/README.md

     - `kex_algorithms`, list of strings.
 Available KEX (Key Exchange) algorithms in preference order.
 Leave empty to use default values.
 The supported values can be found here: [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/common.go#L46 "Supported kex algos")
     - `ciphers`, list of strings.
 Allowed ciphers.
 Leave empty to use default values.
 The supported values can be found here: [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/common.go#L28 "Supported ciphers")
     - `macs`, list of strings. available MAC (message authentication code) algorithms in preference order.
 Leave empty to use default values.
 The supported values can be found here: [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/common.go#L84 "Supported MACs")
     - `login_banner_file`, path to the login banner file.
 The contents of the specified file, if any, are sent to the remote user before authentication is allowed.
 It can be a path relative to the config dir or an absolute one.
-Leave empty to send no login banner
+Leave empty to disable login banner
     - `setstat_mode`, integer.
 0 means "normal mode": requests for changing permissions, owner/group and access/modification times are executed.
 1 means "ignore mode": requests for changing permissions, owner/group and access/modification times are silently ignored.
     - `enabled_ssh_commands`, list of enabled SSH commands.
 These SSH commands are enabled by default: `md5sum`, `sha1sum`, `cd`, `pwd`. `*` enables all supported commands.
 Some commands are implemented directly inside SFTPGo, while for other commands we use system commands that need to be installed and in your system's `PATH`.
 For system commands we have no direct control on file creation/deletion and so we cannot support remote filesystems, such as S3, and quota check is suboptimal: if quota is enabled, the number of files is checked at the command begin and not while new files are created.
 The allowed size is calculated as the difference between the max quota and the used one and it is checked against the bytes transferred via SSH.
 The command is aborted if it uploads more bytes than the remaining allowed size calculated at the command start.
 Anyway we see the bytes that the remote command send to the local command via SSH, these bytes contain both protocol commands and files and so the size of the files is different from the size trasferred via SSH: for example a command can send compressed files or a protocol command (few bytes) could delete a big file.
 To mitigate this issue quotas are recalculated at the command end with a full home directory scan, this could be heavy for big directories.
 If you need system commands and quotas you could consider to disable quota restrictions and periodically update quota usage yourself using the REST API.
 We support the following SSH commands:
       - `scp`, SCP is an experimental feature, we have our own SCP implementation since we can't rely on "scp" system command to proper handle quotas and user's home dir restrictions.
 The SCP protocol is quite simple but there is no official docs about it, so we need more testing and feedbacks before enabling it by default.
 We may not handle some borderline cases or have sneaky bugs.
 Please do accurate tests yourself before enabling SCP and let us known if something does not work as expected for your use cases.
 SCP between two remote hosts is supported using the `-3` scp option.
       - `md5sum`, `sha1sum`, `sha256sum`, `sha384sum`, `sha512sum`.
 Useful to check message digests for uploaded files.
 These commands are implemented inside SFTPGo so they work even if the matching system commands are not available, for example on Windows.
       - `cd`, `pwd`.
 Some SFTP clients does not support the SFTP SSH_FXP_REALPATH packet type and so they use `cd` and `pwd` SSH commands to get the initial directory.
-Currently `cd` do nothing and `pwd` always returns the `/` path.
+Currently `cd` does nothing and `pwd` always returns the `/` path.
       - `git-receive-pack`, `git-upload-pack`, `git-upload-archive`.
 These commands enable support for Git repositories over SSH, they need to be installed and in your system's `PATH`.
 Git commands are not allowed inside virtual folders and inside directories with file extensions filters.
       - `rsync`.
 The `rsync` command need to be installed and in your system's `PATH`.
-We cannot avoid that rsync create symlinks so if the user has the permission to create symlinks we add the option `--safe-links` to the received rsync command if it is not already set.
+We cannot avoid that rsync creates symlinks so if the user has the permission to create symlinks we add the option `--safe-links` to the received rsync command, if it is not already set.
 This should prevent to create symlinks that point outside the home dir.
 If the user cannot create symlinks we add the option `--munge-links`, if it is not already set.
 This should make symlinks unusable (but manually recoverable).
-The `rsync` command interacts with the filesystem directly and it is not aware about virtual folders and file extensions filters, so it will be automatically disabled for users with virtual folders or file extensions filters.
+The `rsync` command interacts with the filesystem directly and it is not aware about virtual folders and file extensions filters, so it will be automatically disabled for users with these features enabled.
     - `keyboard_interactive_auth_program`, string.
 Absolute path to an external program to use for keyboard interactive authentication.
 See the "Keyboard Interactive Authentication" paragraph for more details.
     - `proxy_protocol`, integer.
 Support for [HAProxy PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
 If you are running SFTPGo behind a proxy server such as HAProxy, AWS ELB or NGNIX, you can enable the proxy protocol.
 It provides a convenient way to safely transport connection information such as a client's address across multiple layers of NAT or TCP proxies to get the real client IP address instead of the proxy IP.
-Both protocol v1 and v2 are supported.
+Both protocol version 1 and 2 are supported.
 If the proxy protocol is enabled in SFTPGo then you have to enable the protocol in your proxy configuration too, for example for HAProxy add `send-proxy` or `send-proxy-v2` to each server configuration line.
 The following modes are supported:
       - 0, disabled
       - 1, enabled.
 Proxy header will be used and requests without proxy header will be accepted
       - 2, required.
 Proxy header will be used and requests without proxy header will be rejected